 Cross-listed Courses Policy

-Different-Level Cross-Listed Courses: Cross-listing between academic levels (undergraduate and graduate) may occur if the curricular content is similar.
-Typically these courses will have a 400-level and a 500-level section.
+Different-Level Cross-Listed Courses: Cross-listing between academic levels, e.g. undergraduate and graduate, may occur if the curricular content is substantially similar.
+Typically, these courses will have a 400-level and a 500-level section in the same or different academic units.
 The 400-level (undergraduate) section should be reserved for advanced undergraduate students or beginner graduate students, and the 500-level (graduate) section should be designed for graduate students.

 The graduate section may deliver, and must assess, at least some material at a more advanced level.

-This is formally implemented in the course LOs and assessments.
+This is formally implemented in the course LOs and corresponding assessments.
 Any courses cross-listed at both undergraduate and graduate levels should:

 - Clearly list differences in LOs on the syllabi.
 Graduate LOs should generally be at a somewhat more advanced level.

-The course description published in the catalog and other promotional materials must make clear the differences between levels, and syllabi should clearly state and differential LOs and student assessment.
+The course description published in the catalog and other promotional materials must make clear the differences between levels, and the syllabi should clearly state and differential LOs and student assessment.